 onsite learning laboratory and as a way to integrate the gardens into youth-based nutrition programs

 and school cafeterias.
 Geographic emphasis is in the Atlanta Metro region (predominantly Atlanta, Henry, Cobb, DeKalb, Fulton and Gwinnett Public Schools), although other regions and school districts

 in the U.S. are included as initiatives of specific funding partners.
 Project Learning Garden provides gardens, materials, professional development, and capacity-building support valued at $3,000 per school (non-cash).
 For more information Click Here.

 Carton 2 Garden Contest (Deadline: April 1, 2020)

 Show us your students’ creativity by re-purposing milk and juice cartons from your school cafeteria to either build or enhance your school garden.
 Educators can engage students in a hands-on experience creating teachable moments on environmental stewardship, sustainable packaging and healthy living.

-ecoTECH Grant (Deadline: July 15)
+ecoTECH Grant (Deadlines are Jan.
+15 and July 15)

 ecoTech Grants engage children in inquiry-based, STEM-related projects that leverage technology and/or use nature-based design to address environmental problems in local communities.